MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

    :::image type="content" source="media/sync-home.png" alt-text="Screenshot of OneDrive sync health dashboard.":::

-5. Quit the OneDrive app.
+5. In the left navigation menu, select **Settings**

+6. Confirm that a **Tenant Association Key** has been generated in the key field.

+7. Before proceeding, ensure that the OneDrive application has been quit.

-6. Create a .plist file with the key **EnableSyncAdminReports**.
+8. Create a .plist file with the key **EnableSyncAdminReports**.
 You can also use a script to set the key.
 The key is the same whether you run the standalone or Mac App Store edition of the sync app.
 However, the .plist file name and domain name will be different.
 When you apply the setting, ensure that you target the appropriate domain depending on the edition of the sync app.

 || Standalone | Mac App Store |
 |:-----|:-----|:-----|
 |**.plist location  <br/>**|~/Library/Managed Preferences/com.microsoft.OneDrive.plist  <br/> |~/Library/Managed Preferences/com.microsoft.OneDrive-mac.plist  <br/> |
 |**Domain <br/>**|com.microsoft.OneDrive  <br/> |com.microsoft.OneDrive-mac  <br/> |

-7. Use the Terminal app to deploy the EnableSyncAdminReports setting onto your local computer.
+9. Use the Terminal app to deploy the EnableSyncAdminReports setting onto your local computer.

     The example for this setting in the .plist file is:
 <br/>\<key\>EnableSyncAdminReports\</key\><br/>\<(Bool)/\>

-8. Refresh the preferences cache.
+10. Refresh the preferences cache.

-9. On the next start of OneDrive, the new setting will be picked up.
+11. On the next start of OneDrive, the new setting will be picked up.

 ---